Seddryck/Expressif/README.md

 Assert.That(result, Is.EqualTo("nikola tela"));
 ```

-It's also possible to use a function's result as the value of a parameter for another function.
-To achieve this the function as a parameter must be surrounded by curly braces `{...}`
+It's also possible to use the result of function as the value of a parameter for another function.
+To achieve this the function as a parameter must be surrounded by curly braces `{...}`.

 ```csharp
 var context = new Context();